 Media (e.g., security websites, vendor research): These sources often provide useful information about emerging threats, but they are hard to connect with technical indicators to measure risk.
 Social media: Social channels offer huge amounts of valuable data, but it comes at a price.
-False positives and misinformation are rampant, so a tremendous amount of cross-referencing with other sources is required to determine which insights are usable.
+Most data from social media is not relevant to security.
+False positives and misinformation are rampant, so a tremendous amount of crossreferencing with other sources is required to determine which insights are usable.

-Threat actor forums: Specifically designed to host discussions about cyberattacks, these forums offer some of the most actionable insights available anywhere.
+Threat actor forums: Specifically designed to host discussions about adversary tools and techniques, these forums offer some of the most actionable insights available anywhere.
 Once again, however, analysis and cross-referencing are essential to determine what is truly valuable.